 Distilled water, purified water, and RO/DI water are all options as long as you remineralize them.

-Remineralization is needed because the purification processes strip them from both beneficial to your fish minerals and harmful particles.
+Don’t forget that remineralization of the filtered water is needed because the purification processes strip both beneficial minerals and harmful particles.

 What causes an Algae Bloom in the first place?

 We’ve talked a bit on how to deal with the situation once it’s occurred but it’s also beneficial to know exactly what the general root causes are.

 Here’s what causes a micro-algae bloom and green water in a fish tank:

 Phytoplankton algae blooms are caused by an imbalance of organic materials within a fish tank.
 The most common causes of green water are the overfeeding of fish and also fish waste in an overpopulated system.
 This extra organic material will accumulate in the substrate of the tank where it will decompose leaving extra nutrients for algae causing spores of phytoplankton, which can take advantage of and subsist on this freely.

 Generally, they should be kept in check by healthy plants that subsist on the same organic materials as them and predatory zooplankton.